 Eating his packed lunch, the hiker took a moment to relax and enjoy the view.

-“Eating his packed lunch” modifies “the hiker” and so has been used correctly.
+“Eating his packed lunch” modifies “the hiker”.
+So this is correct.

 With keen attention to detail, Susan drew up an exhaustive list of what needed to be done.